flaptor/indextank-wordpress/readme.txt

 == Description ==

-IndexTank brings nice, instant search to your blog.
+IndexTank brings nice, instant search to your blog, with automatic suggestions of query terms, and super-fast ajax-style search.

 = Features =

-* No need to write PHP code
+* InstantSearch: See results as you type!
+* AutoComplete.
 * Works with *ALL* WordPress templates
-* InstantSearch
-* AutoComplete
 * Pagination
+* No need to write PHP code

 == Installation ==